quic/sample-apps-for-robotics-platforms/README.md

 # Sample applications for robotics platforms

-This is a repository of samples application that can run on the following development kits:
+This is a repository of sample applications that can run on the following development kits:

  - Qualcomm® Robotics RB5 dev kit based on the Qualcomm® QRB5165 processor
  - Qualcomm® Robotics RB2 dev kit based on the Qualcomm® QRB4210 processor